jwillage/Trees/rmd/Accuracy/Accuracy.md

        break
      } else if (nrow(tmpBlock) > 2) {
        # error caught in the below null check
+       # usually signifies a block missing some segment
        tmpBlock <- NULL
        break
      }